Senior Lecturer in Paramedic Science

-Our Paramedic Science undergraduate course will provide you with a wide range of academic and practical components to equip you with the required competencies to become a Paramedic registered with the Health and Care Professions Council.
+Our Paramedic Science degree programme will provide you with a wide range of academic and practical components to equip you with the required competencies to become a Paramedic registered with the Health and Care Professions Council.

 - Robust and supportive mentoring to aid you whilst on placements.

-- You will be able to use a clinical skills suite that has an ambulance simulator, medium fidelity manikins and a full range of paramedic patient management equipment and patient handling aids to assist you in your learning
+- Access to a clinical skills suite that has an ambulance simulator, medium fidelity manikins and a full range of paramedic patient management equipment and patient handling aids to assist you in your learning.

 - A variety of placements in clinical practice in both ambulance and non-ambulance areas

 - Become registered with the Health and Care Professions Council on completion of the course.

 - Guaranteed paid internship with the Northampton Employment Promise.